pnegus/voice-app-project/README.md

 **Server spec:**

+- Written in python using flask.
-- The server should maintain a local persistent database.
+- The server should maintain a local sqLite database.
 - This database needs to maintain a user list, friends list (indexed via user ID), message list (indexed via user ID), group chat list (indexed via a unique group chat ID that links to each user in the group chat).
 - The server needs to redirect the client to the Google OAuth backend and then register/authenticate the client.
 It needs to support a client whitelist.
 - Once the client is registered the server needs to pass the client a JWT.